Doing Business in Brazil

 11.22.3.
 DTT signed by Brazil

-Brazil has also concluded treaties with Paraguay, Singapore, and Switzerland, all currently awaiting congressional approval.
+Brazil has also concluded treaties with Paraguay and United Kingdom, all currently awaiting congressional approval.

 11.22.4.
 Brazil–Switzerland DTT